How to Ensure You Don’t Waste Millions on B2B SaaS Products Customers Don't Want

 Take RELEX that faced a challenge: strong market demand for retail assortment planning software, but all existing vendors had built expensive shelfware.

-Through systematic customer problem discovery, RELEX understood why competitors failed, then built the right product with just 3-4 people.
+Through systematic customer problem discovery, RELEX understood why competitors failed, then built the right product.
+In the first year, they signed 5 customers, were on track to expanding to 20+ globally, and were named Leader in IDC's vendor assement.
+All this with just 3-4 people.
 No years of iteration.
 No costly pivots.
-In the first year, they signed five customers and were on track to expanding to 20+ globally.

 Get clarity on your product challenge: